 Seasoning the Meat

-Now it is time to mix all the spices and ingredients together with the grounded meat.
+Now it is time to mix all the spices and ingredients together with the ground beef.

 You want to make sure that the salt and other spices are well mixed together with the meat.
 You don’t want to have several parts of the meat where there are small spots with spices and other parts where there is no seasoning at all.